Celytic/Wine-Game-Compatibilities/Game-list.md

 # Old School Runescape
 System: N/A

-Why are you trying to run this over Proton?
-Just use RuneLite; it'll save you a headache and has some nice QoL features built in.
+If you're going to be playing this, use the RuneLite client, as not only is it native, but it also has some quality-of-life features (plugins are of note) and the developers don't seem to mind.

 # Current list of games that I'm going to test (will be updated)